jamisonrobey/somafm-track-adder/README.md

+# NVM LOL YOU CAN'T USE SPOTIFY API ANYMORE OUTSIDE OF DEV MODE (25 max users which I have to add manually) unless I have 250k MAUs :).
+Apple Music could be an option but I don't even use it and it requires a 100 USD feed.
+Sooo this is abandoned.

 # SomaFM Spotify Track Adder

 A browser extension that adds a button to SomaFM's web player to save tracks to a Spotify library.